Model Forms (Free)

 Actually Dispense the Lenses

 Another trap is when the patient asks you to order everything the patient's benefits will cover, in order to obtain the maximum benefits, but has you "hold" or keep a credit for the lenses the patient doesn't need right now.
-VSP does not putting-cl-in-eyeallow this.
+VSP does not allow this.
 You must dispense what you have billed to VSP.
 Also, if the patient ends up NOT ordering contact lenses (for whatever reason) and you've billed it already, you MUST contact VSP provider relations and let them know so that they can adjust your payment.
 If you get paid for a CL fit and lenses, the patient record must show that you performed a fitting or evaluation, and that the patient has the lenses.
 No matter the reason, if the patient does not have the lenses you billed for, you are at risk.
 The safe approach is to NOT bill VSP for contact lenses until the lenses are dispensed and the patient is happy.
 And, if anything changes, call VSP and tell them - and then DOCUMENT in your record what you did.

 Charge Appropriately and Correctly